 Peter joined Watsi on May 9th, 2020.
-Five months ago, Peter became the 5860th member to automatically support a new Watsi patient every month.
-Since then, 612 more people have become monthly donors!
-Peter's most recent donation traveled 8,700 miles to support Thomas, a baby from Tanzania, to fund clubfoot treatment.
+Two years ago, Peter joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Peter's most recent donation traveled 8,600 miles to support Sa, a 36-year-old from Thailand, to fund ovarian cancer treatment.